cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Cyberlink is a link between two CIDs or between 2 IPFS hashes.

 ### How is cyberlink different to a hyperlink?
 A hyperlink is dependent on central data servers and packet routing.
-On the other hand, IPFS hashes are immutable (cannot be tampered with after they were created, or - permanent).
+But, IPFS hashes are immutable (cannot be tampered with after they were created, or - permanent).
 Meaning that no one can tamper with it, as opposed to hyperlinks (this does not mean that you cannot change a file or modify it, but if you do - the fact that you have dame a change will be known).

 This allows us to make sure that the information in a cyberlink is true.
 Cyberlinks can also form linkchains of information if they were created by the same user.